usyme/typeform-webhook/README.md

 $ ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'
 ```

+Then, Update the webhook setting secret on your workspace "connect" section.

 Next step is to install the wrapper using [Composer](http://getcomposer.org/):
 ```
 $ composer require usyme/typeform-webhook